pedroascenso/my-irc/README.md

 > I'm no longer working on this project.
 > This was a lesson on thread pools and tcp connections.

-# MyIRC - Java Chat Server
+# MYmIRC - Java Chat Server

-MyIRC is a Java-based chat server that allows multiple clients to connect to a server and communicate with each other in real-time.
+MYmIRC is a Java-based chat server that allows multiple clients to connect to a server and communicate with each other in real-time.

 ## Table of Contents